awsdocs/iam-user-guide/doc_source/reference_policies_elements_principal.md

 + Anonymous users \(not recommended\)

 Use the `Principal` element in these ways:
 + In IAM roles, use the `Principal` element in the role's trust policy to specify who can assume the role\.
 For cross\-account access, you must specify the 12\-digit identifier of the trusted account\.
-To learn whether principals in accounts outside of your zone of trust \(trusted organization, OU, or account\) have access to assume your roles, see [What is IAM Access Analyzer?](https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html)\.
+To learn whether principals in accounts outside of your zone of trust \(trusted organization or account\) have access to assume your roles, see [What is IAM Access Analyzer?](https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html)\.
 **Note**
 After you create the role, you can change the account to "\*" to allow everyone to assume the role\.
 If you do this, we strongly recommend that you limit who can access the role through other means, such as a `Condition` element that limits access to only certain IP addresses\.
 Do not leave your role accessible to everyone\!
 + In resource\-based policies, use the `Principal` element to specify the accounts or users who are allowed to access the resource\.